-This chapter provides a procedure for agencies about the investigation of complex and organised abuse and information about what action they should take if they suspect such abuse.
+SCOPE OF THIS CHAPTERThis chapter provides a procedure for agencies about the investigation of complex and organised abuse and information about what action they should take if they suspect such abuse.
 All agencies, including those from the voluntary and community sector, who may be asked to contribute to complex abuse investigations, need to ensure that they follow this procedure.
-Registration authorities should also adhere to this procedure in cases where continuing registration of a setting may be affected by the investigation.
+The Registration and Inspection Unit should also adhere to this procedure in cases where continuing registration of a setting may be affected by the investigation.

 Complex and organised abuse may be defined as abuse involving one or more abusers and a number of related or non-related abused children.
 The adults concerned may be acting in concert to abuse children, sometimes acting in isolation or may be using an institutional framework or position of authority to recruit children for abuse.

 Such abuse can occur both as part of a network of abuse across a family or community and within institutions such as residential settings, boarding schools, in day care and in other provisions such as youth services, sports clubs, faith groups and voluntary groups.
 There will also be cases of children being abused via the use of electronic devices, such as mobile phones, computers, games consoles etcetera which all access the Internet.

 Although in most cases of complex and organised abuse the abuser(s) is an adult, it is also possible for children / young people to be the perpetrators of such harm, with or without adult abusers.

 Each investigation of complex and organised abuse will be different, according to the characteristics of each situation and the scale and complexity of the investigation.
 But all will require thorough planning, collaborative inter-agency working and attention to the needs of the child victim/s involved.